kitajs/docs/what-is-kita.md

 ## Why use Kita?

 Kita was created to facilitate the creation of APIs in TypeScript, allowing you to focus on what really matters: **the code**.
-With Kita, you don't worry about input validation, output, documentation, routing, and so on.
+With Kita, you don't have to worry about input validation, output, documentation, routing, and so on.

 Its philosophy is as follows: